josephwilk/amrita/index.markdown

 end

 # Powerful argument matchers
-fact "mocking the swear function to be true" do provided [MocksTest.Polite.swear?(fn arg -> arg =~ %r"moo") end |> true] do
+fact "mocking to return true only if the regex matches the argument" do provided [MocksTest.Polite.swear?(fn arg -> arg =~ %r"moo") end |> true] do
     Polite.swear?("is it ok to moo at people") |> truthy end